The Third Party Litigation Funding Law Review: Hong Kong

 Structuring the agreement

 Any grounds for termination of the funding agreement must also be clearly set out and the funding agreement must not establish a discretionary right for a funder to terminate the agreement.
 The permitted grounds for termination of the funding agreement are limited under the Code.
-A funder is only allowed to terminate should it reasonably cease to be satisfied about the merits of the arbitration; (2) reasonably believes that there has been a material adverse change in the prospects of success, or if it reasonably believes that the funded party has committed a material breach of the funding agreement'.
-The funding agreement must provide that if the third party funder terminates the funding agreement, the third party funder is to remain liable for all funding obligations accrued to the date of termination, unless the termination is due to a material breach of the agreement by the funded party.29
+A funder is only allowed to terminate should it reasonably cease to be satisfied about the merits of the case, if it reasonably believes that there has been a material adverse change in the prospects of success, or if it reasonably believes that the funded party has committed a material breach of the funding agreement.28 However, the funder is to remain liable for all funding obligations accrued up to the date of termination unless termination is due to a material breach of the agreement by the funded party.29

 The year in review